 Number of External Users

-Number of users from the external domain in your organization's spaces.
+Number of users from the external domain in your organization spaces.

 Numbers of Spaces with External Users

 Number of spaces in your organization that has at least one user from the external domain.
-For example, if Bob@external.com is in 3 different spaces in your organization, then this column will show 3 as the value.
+For example, if Bob@external.com is in three different spaces in your organization, then this column shows 3 as the value.

 Most Recent Read Message Date